spack/spack/lib/spack/docs/environments.rst

 Inline configurations
 ^^^^^^^^^^^^^^^^^^^^^

-Inline Environment-scope configuration is done using the same yaml format as standard Spack configuration scopes, covered in the :ref:`configuration` section.
+Inline environment-scope configuration is done using the same yaml format as standard Spack configuration scopes, covered in the :ref:`configuration` section.
 Each section is contained under a top-level yaml object with it's name.
 For example, a ``spack.yaml``